 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

-A legal business name is a name that your business is registered under with the State of North Carolina.
-A DBA or assumed business name is a name your company uses that is anything other than the business’s legal name.
-In North Carolina, you can register several assumed business names under one legal business entity.
+A legal business name is the name under which your business is officially registered with the State of North Carolina.
+On the other hand, a DBA or assumed business name is any name your company uses that differs from its legal name.
+In North Carolina, you have the option to register multiple assumed business names under a single legal business entity.

-No, you don’t have to change your business name if you have an assumed business name.
-A typical purpose of an assumed business name is to keep the official business name while having other names to represent different business projects.
+No, there’s no requirement to change your business name when you have an assumed business name.
+Typically, an assumed business name serves the purpose of maintaining your official business name while allowing you to use other names for various business projects.

-Before you register your business name in North Carolina, you have to make sure that the name you want for your business is different from other names on record with the Secretary of State.
-You’ll also need to confirm that it conforms to the Secretary of State’s other naming rules.
+Prior to registering your business name in North Carolina, you must ensure that the desired name for your business is distinct from other names already on record with the Secretary of State.
+Additionally, you’ll need to verify that it complies with the naming regulations set by the Secretary of State.

 North Carolina Business Resources